+Job security for new parents – are you protected?
 The Employment Standards Act, 2000 (“ESA”) provides eligible employees who are pregnant and/or new parents the right to take unpaid time off work.
-This comes with some protection for their employment, as he/she is entitled to:
+This comes with some protection for employees, as he/she is entitled to:

-1) the same job the employee had before the leave began;
+- the same job the employee had before the leave began; or

 In addition, the Ontario Human Rights Code, RSO 1990, c.
 H. 19, prohibits termination and adverse treatment based on discriminatory treatment such as family status (and arguably, sex).
-This prevents employees from terminating a women because of her desire to become pregnant as well as a man/women because of their intention to take a leave of absence to care for a new child.
+This prevents employees from terminating a woman because of her desire to become pregnant as well as a man/woman because of their intention to take a leave of absence to care for a new child.

 The Supreme Court of Canada decision of Brooks v.
 Canada Safeway Ltd., 1 SCR 1989 CanLII 96 (SCC) supports how discriminating against pregnant women fall within the category of discrimination on the basis of sex.